lana-z/recipe-project/README.md

 ### Log

-- Monday: set up Django project, added CRUD, items and tests, minimal styling,
+- Monday: set up Django project, added CRUD, items and tests, minimal styling
+- Wednesday: deleted template files, redid views, settings, url, model, etc for django rest framework API
+    - crud operations not working, seems like has to be in routing/url potentially root path but haven't been able to resolve yet